-Process for Review and Investigation
+Process for Complaint Review or Investigation

 An employee may approach their supervisor, or the first level of excluded manager not involved in the complaint, for assistance in resolving the issue informally within 30 days of the alleged occurrence.
 The Employee is encouraged to seek Union support.
+The Employer will provide the Union with a copy of the written complaint within 10 days of receipt.